coverclock/com-diag-hazer/README.md

 * client - runs Google Maps API in Firefox browser under MacOS.
 * haversine - computes the great circle distance in meters between two coordinates.
 * hazer - consumes data from a serial port and reports on stdout.
+* iso8601 - converts seconds since the UNIX epoch into an ISO8601 timestamp.
 * mobile - configures and runs a UBX-ZED-F9P as an uncorrected rover.
 * peruse - helper script to watch logs and screens from Tumbleweed scripts.
 * pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.